Cosync/AppKey-WebAuthn-Angular/projects/ngx-appkey-webauthn/README.md

 ### Parameters
-	{
+An object contains:

-		handle: String - this contains the user's user name or email.
+**handle** :String - this contains the user's user name or email.
-	}

 ### Example